Pope and UCSD host Hawaii - WTOP News

 Honolulu; Friday, 12 a.m.
 EST

-BOTTOM LINE: UCSD visits the Hawaii Rainbow Warriors after Bryce Pope scored 22 points in UCSD’s 85-76 loss to the Long Beach State Beach.
+BOTTOM LINE: UCSD takes on the Hawaii Rainbow Warriors after Bryce Pope scored 22 points in UCSD’s 85-76 loss to the Long Beach State Beach.

-The Rainbow Warriors have gone 8-6 in home games.
-Hawaii is 0-1 in games decided by 3 points or fewer.
+The Rainbow Warriors are 8-6 in home games.
+Hawaii is ninth in the Big West in rebounding with 33.7 rebounds.
+Bernardo da Silva leads the Rainbow Warriors with 6.8 boards.

-The Tritons are 9-2 against Big West opponents.
-UCSD is 1-2 in one-possession games.
+The Tritons are 9-2 against conference opponents.
+UCSD ranks second in the Big West shooting 36.8% from 3-point range.

-Hawaii is shooting 44.7% from the field this season, 1.7 percentage points higher than the 43.0% UCSD allows to opponents.
-UCSD has shot at a 46.0% clip from the field this season, 0.7 percentage points greater than the 45.3% shooting opponents of Hawaii have averaged.
+Hawaii’s average of 7.4 made 3-pointers per game this season is only 0.3 more made shots on average than the 7.1 per game UCSD allows.
+UCSD has shot at a 46.0% rate from the field this season, 0.7 percentage points higher than the 45.3% shooting opponents of Hawaii have averaged.

-TOP PERFORMERS: JoVon McClanahan is averaging 10 points and 3.6 assists for the Rainbow Warriors.
-Noel Coleman is averaging 11.4 points over the last 10 games for Hawaii.
+TOP PERFORMERS: Noel Coleman is shooting 33.3% from beyond the arc with 1.8 made 3-pointers per game for the Rainbow Warriors, while averaging 13.4 points.
+JoVon McClanahan is averaging 11.4 points and 3.3 assists over the past 10 games for Hawaii.

-Pope is shooting 42.1% and averaging 18.9 points for the Tritons.
+Pope is averaging 18.9 points for the Tritons.
 Tyler McGhie is averaging 15.1 points over the last 10 games for UCSD.

 LAST 10 GAMES: Rainbow Warriors: 4-6, averaging 67.7 points, 32.1 rebounds, 11.4 assists, 4.6 steals and 2.2 blocks per game while shooting 43.4% from the field.
 Their opponents have averaged 71.7 points per game.